rebelsky/csc322-jekyll/README.md

-# generic-course-jekyll
+# csc322-jekyll
-My generic course template, using the new Jekyll approach
+My software design practicum, using the new Jekyll approach.

 See the `dev` folder for all of the interesting stuff (instructions and more).